-Use two jump ropes or pool noodles and lay them on the floor.
+Use two jump ropes or pool noodles to lay on the floor.
 The space between them is the river, and your child must jump from one side to the other.

 But there’s a catch.
-Make some simple paper sharks (yes, I know they don’t live in rivers), crocodiles, or alligators and put them in the river.
+Make some simple paper sharks (yes, I know they don’t live in rivers), crocodiles, or alligators to put in the river.
 You could also use stuffed toys.

 Your toddler or preschooler has to jump across without landing into the “water” and touching an animal.

-You can increase the width of the river to maintain the challenge as your child gets better at jumping.
+You can increase the width of the river to maintain the challenge as your child becomes better at jumping.
 Alternatively, you can add a bridge for your child to cross.
-Make the bridge out of a couple of strips of painter’s tape stuck to the floor and make it narrow enough to require a slow balancing act.
+Make the bridge out of a couple of strips of painter’s tape, stuck to the floor, and make it narrow enough to require a slow balancing act.

 10. Simon Says

 To make it an effective gross motor activity for your preschooler or toddler, say things such as Simon Says: